ClaudiaPaetzold/insert-phylip-into-beast-template/README.md

 Python script inserting phylip files, that are too big for beauti to handle into a beast xml template file

-This script was originally designed, because my RADSeq dataset was to big to be loaded by the Beast helper program beauti (Drummond & Rambaut, 2007).
+This script was originally designed, because my RADSeq dataset was to big to be loaded by the BEAST helper program BEAUTi (Drummond & Rambaut, 2007).

 # Command line Usage

 ```
-pytjon insert_phy2xml.py -h
+>>> python insert_phy2xml.py -h

 usage: insert_phy2xml.py [-h] -p PHYLIP -t TEMPLATE -o OUTFILE